 Falls are the leading cause of injuries at work sites.
 Falls can occur from ladders, scaffolding, vehicles, heavy equipment, aerial lifts, openings, platforms, and roofs.
-Between 2011 and 2015, the annual number of fall fatalities in construction increased by 36%, exceeding the growth in employment and total fatalities in this industry.
+Between 2011 and 2018, the annual number of fall fatalities in construction increased by 30%, exceeding the growth in employment and total fatalities in this industry.
 More than half (55%) of fall fatalities in construction occurred at a height of 20 feet or less.
 Falls from roofs have increased by 63% since 2011 and Hispanic worker deaths have increased by 90% since 2011.

 - What could have been done to prevent the fatality?

 - What safety precautions should the individual have taken?

 - What precautions should the company have taken?

 Guardrails, Personal Fall Arrest Systems or Safety Net Systems are required on work surfaces when employees are exposed to falls of over 6 feet.

 Fall Protection must be provided for all workers when exposed to falls of over 6 feet, with very limited exceptions.